2026 Results

 "Every year during the City Nature Challenge, I take a moment to reflect on how amazing it is that while I am taking a photo of a flower in San Francisco, over 100,000 people around the world are doing the same thing in the places they call home,” says Rebecca Johnson, Ph.D.
 Director, Center for Biodiversity and Community Science, California Academy of Sciences, and Co-founder and Co-director of the City Nature Challenge.
 “This year, we collectively made observations of over 5000 threatened and endangered species and observed species that have never been recorded on iNaturalist before.
 Together, we have done something that would be impossible alone.
 The work of local and global organizers, the iNaturalist identifiers, and tens of thousands of community scientists has made the City Nature Challenge the largest annual global census of biodiversity, all driven by people paying attention to nature in our own backyards."

-Photos from the 2026 Baton Rouge Region City Nature Challenge
+Action photos from the 2026 Baton Rouge Region City Nature Challenge

 Local Leaderboard